joshb738/Election_Analysis/README.md

 6. Based on the popular vote, **Diane DeGette** was the winner of the election with **73.8%** of the total vote and **272,892** votes.

 ## Election Audit summarry
-The python script used for this analysis can be repurposed to analyze other election data with several minor modifications:
+With several minor modifications the Python script for this analysis can be reused to analyze other electoral datasets:
 1. Edit line **#8** of the script to ensure the new data source file is being used.
    - file_to_load = os.path.join("resources", "***election_results.csv***")
 2. Edit lines **#47 & 50** to match the correct column indexes to the candidates names and countys in the new data source.